-The Pac-12 rises above the rest, upholding its tradition as the "Conference of Champions" R, claiming an incredible 180 NCAA team titles over the past two decades, including nine in 2010-11, averaging nearly nine championships per academic year.
+The Pac-12 rises above the rest, upholding its tradition as the "Conference of Champions" ®, claiming an incredible 180 NCAA team titles over the past two decades, including nine in 2010-11, averaging nearly nine championships per academic year.
 Even more impressive has been the breadth of the Pac-12's success, with championships coming in 27 different men's and women's sports.
 The Pac-12 has led the nation in NCAA Championships in 45 of the last 51 years and finished second five times.

 Spanning nearly a century of outstanding athletics achievements, the Pac-12 was the first conference to reach 400 championships in 2010-11.
-With the inclusion of CU and UU, league teams have captured 442 NCAA titles (302 men's, 140 women's), outdistancing the next closest conference by nearly 200.
+With the inclusion of CU and UU, league teams have captured 451 NCAA titles through the 2011-12 season (306 men's, 145 women's), outdistancing the next closest conference by nearly 200.

-In 2010-11, the then-Pac-10 led the country with nine NCAA titles, with men's and women's programs sharing the wealth as the Conference claimed five NCAA women's titles and four men's crowns.
+In each of the last two years (2010-11, 2011-12) the then-Pac-10 and now the Pac-12 has led the country with nine NCAA titles, with men's and women's programs sharing the wealth with five NCAA women's titles and four men's crowns in each of those years.

-Including titles previously won by Colorado and Utah, Pac-12 members have won 302 NCAA team championships on the men's side, 89 more than the next closest conference.
-Men's NCAA crowns have come at a phenomenal rate for the Pac-12: 16 basketball titles by six schools (more than any other conference), 52 tennis titles, 44 outdoor track & field crowns, and 26 baseball titles.
-Pac-12 members have won 25 of 42 NCAA titles in volleyball, 37 of 42 in water polo, and 22 in swimming & diving national championships.
+Including titles previously won by Colorado and Utah, Pac-12 members have won 306 NCAA team championships on the men's side, 89 more than the next closest conference.
+Men's NCAA crowns have come at a phenomenal rate for the Pac-12: 16 basketball titles by six schools (more than any other conference), 53 tennis titles, 45 outdoor track & field crowns and 27 baseball titles.
+Pac-12 members have won 25 of 43 NCAA titles in volleyball, 38 of 42 in water polo, 27 in skiing and 23 swimming & diving national championships.

-Individually, the conference has produced an impressive number of NCAA men's individual champions, as well, boasting $2{,}019$ individual crowns.
+Individually, the conference has produced an impressive number of NCAA men's individual champions, as well, boasting 2,073 individual crowns

 On the women's side, the story is much the same.
-Since the NCAA began conducting women's championships 30 years ago, Pac-12 members have claimed at least four national titles in a single season on 22 occasions, including 2010-11.
-Overall, the Pac-12 has captured 140 NCAA women's titles, easily outdistancing the SEC (second with 77).
-Pac-10 members have dominated a number of sports, winning 23 softball titles, 19 tennis crowns, 13 of the last 21 volleyball titles, 14 of the last 22 trophies in golf, and 12 in swimming and diving.
+Since the NCAA began conducting women's championships 30 years ago, Pac-12 members have claimed at least four national titles in a single season on 23 occasions, including 2011-12.
+Overall, the Pac-12 has captured 145 NCAA women's titles, easily outdistancing the SEC (second with 88).
+Pac-12 members have dominated a number of sports, winning 23 softball titles, 19 tennis crowns, 14 of the last 22 volleyball titles, 14 of the last 23 trophies in golf, and 13 in swimming and diving.

-Pac-12 women student-athletes shine nationally on an individual basis, as well, having captured an unmatched 616 NCAA individual crowns, an average of nearly 21 championships per season.
+Pac-12 women student-athletes shine nationally on an individual basis, as well, having captured an unmatched 642 NCAA individual crowns, an average of nearly 21 championships per season.

 Colorado and Utah have combined to win 15 coed skiing titles, one of three NCAA sports to score championships based on men's and women's results along with fencing and rifle.
-Combined, the newest Pac-12 entrants have 27 NCAA crowns and 148 individual champions in the sport.
+Combined, the newest Pac-12 entrants added 27 NCAA ski crowns and 148 individual champions to the league's coffers.